-avoid coagulation and sedimentation of the particles in the suspension.
+Prior to each set of experiments, 20 to 40 mL aqueous suspension was prepared by mixing sample particles of known weight (measured by an analytical balance from Sartorius) with high-purity water (CHROMASOLV water for highprecision liquid chromatography, HPLC, Sigma-Aldrich).
+Between the measurement runs the aqueous suspension was continuously stirred at a very low rate using a magnetic stirrer to avoid coagulation and sedimentation of the particles in the suspension.
 A hypodermic syringe was used to inject suspension droplets into the measuring instruments.
-For the M-AL measurements, the syringe was filled with aqueous suspension after an idle time of about 30 minutes without stirring (following the sample preparation protocol of Hiranuma et al. (2019)), so that at the uppermost part of the solution a homogeneous suspension was generated.
-For the M-WT measurements we abandoned an idle time, because in this case we could presume already homogeneous suspension due to the low particle concentration.
-Furthermore, the syringe was shaken prior to droplet injection both in M-AL and M-WT experiments to homogenize the particle distribution in droplets.
+For the M-AL measurements, the syringe was filled with aqueous suspension after an idle time of about 30 min without stirring (following the sample preparation protocol of Hiranuma et al., 2019) so that at the uppermost part of the solution a homogeneous suspension was generated.
+For the M-WT measurements we abandoned an idle time because in this case we could presume already-homogeneous suspension due to the low particle concentration.
+Furthermore, the syringe was shaken prior to droplet injection in both M-AL and M-WT experiments to homogenize the particle distribution in droplets.
 Otherwise no pre-treatment procedures were applied.